For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 And remember, you don't need to do your whole degree in America to get the experience of studying there.

 Plenty of UK universities have links with American institutions, allowing you to spend a year studying abroad (usually your second year).
-This could be a great choice if you don't feel you're quite ready to make a permanent move.
+This could be a great choice if you don't feel ready to make a permanent move.

 Want to learn more about universities in the USA before making a decision?
 Here are some differences between American and British universities.